Immutable codebase

 Conclusion

-We are moving towards a future where the code will be the result of our vision, fully generated and perfectly tailored to fit.
-It will no longer need to be manually edited, patched, or fixed—just replaced and regenerated, like infrastructure that is rebuilt from scratch.
+We are moving towards a future where the code will be the result of our vision, fully regenerated and perfectly tailored to fit.
+It will no longer need to be manually edited, patched, avoiding thousands of hours of maintaince.

 Happy writing!